hoangduytranuk/blender_manual/blender_docs/manual/compositing/types/filter/defocus.rst

      so that adjacent pixels are blurred together.
    - Use the blur node with a setting of 2 for X and Y.
    - Set DoF Distance off by a little, so that the object in focus is blurred by the tiniest bit.
-   - Use a higher f-Stop, which will start the blur, and then use the Z socket to a Map Value to a Blur node to enhance the blur effect.
+   - Use a higher f-stop, which will start the blur, and then use the Z socket to a Map Value to a Blur node to enhance the blur effect.
    - Rearrange the objects in your scene to use a lower-contrast background.